aleenamad/Tunely-Lab-1/README.md

 [Sprint 6: update song info & delete songs](/docs/sprint6.md)

-### Module C: Full CRUD with Mongo and reference relationships.
+### Module C: Full CRUD with Mongo and embedded relationships.

+Use what we learned this week to create a relationship between Albums and Songs!
+Update your routes accordingly.

+### Bonus:

+- Style the heck out of this.
+Make you group's the most beautiful of all!
+- Make it responsive, so it looks beautiful on your phone.
+- Add new features, let your imagination run wild!